Quantifying, Predicting and Exploiting Uncertainty - Ongoing MSEAS Research

 Background information

 Building on discoveries made over the previous five years in probabilistic sonar performance prediction, integrated ocean-acoustic modeling, multidisciplinary data assimilation, ocean predictability, multi-scale custom climatologies and autonomous underwater platforms, the Quantifying, Predicting and Exploiting Uncertainty initiative will integrate these discoveries to improve performance prediction and reduce sonar detection uncertainties.
-To demonstrate how the components fit together and how a future end-to-end system could work in support of fleet exercises, an integrated field demonstration is scheduled for 2009 in this East China Sea - Taiwan - Kuroshio region.
+To demonstrate how the components fit together and how a future end-to-end system could work in support of fleet exercises, an integrated field demonstration was carried out in 2009 in this East China Sea - Taiwan - Kuroshio region.

 The DRI objectives are to: